gsoules/MkDocs/digital-archive/docs/user/recently-viewed.md

     The `Recent Items` link *only* appears under the search box when there are recent items in the list.

-    The recently viewed items list only tracks items that you have viewed of flagged when searching `This site`.
+    The recently viewed items list only tracks items that you have viewed or flagged when searching `This site`.
 It does not track items when you are viewing `All sites`.

 ---